danielkec/blog/_posts/2021-10-12-helidon-lra.md

 ```
 ![Payment form](../assets/lra/seats-pay.png)

-Backend calls different service over JAX-RS client, we don't need to set `Long-Running-Action` header to
+Backend calls different service over JAX-RS client,
-propagate LRA transaction as with JAX-RS clients LRA implementation will do that for us
+we don't need to set `Long-Running-Action` header to propagate LRA transaction - as with JAX-RS clients,
-automatically.
+LRA implementation will do that for us automatically.

 ```java
     @PUT
     @Path("/payment")